CloudVE/galaxycloudrunner/docs/topics/configure_job_conf.rst

    the GalaxyCloudRunner.
 This has implications for node addition and in particular removal.
 When adding a node, there could be a delay of a few minutes before the node is picked up.
 If a Pulsar node is removed, your jobs may be routed to a dead node for the duration of the caching period.
+   Therefore, we recommend a job resubmission through a resubmit tag.
+However, Galaxy versions prior to 19.01 do not support resubmissions for Pulsar, and you may need to change the cache period to zero to handle this scenario.
 See :ref:`additional-configuration` on how to change this cache period.
 4. If no node is available, it will return the ``fallback_destination_id``, if specified, in which case the job will be routed there.
 If no